🚀 #1 Rated CAPM Prep — Trusted by 20,000+ Candidates

 Best ForEntry-level, career changers, studentsExperienced project managers

-If you are new to project management or have fewer than 3 years of experience, start with CAPM.
-It establishes your PMI credentials, is globally recognized, and the 23 education hours you complete now count toward your future PMP eligibility.
+If you're new to project management or have fewer than 3 years of experience, CAPM is the right call.
+You build your PMI credentials, get globally recognized, and the 23 education hours you complete for CAPM count toward your future PMP eligibility.
+It's not a consolation prize — it's a smart first step.

-Frequently Asked Questions About the CAPM Practice Exam
+Frequently Asked Questions About the CAPM Practice Test

-The CAPM exam contains 150 questions — 135 scored and 15 unscored pretest — with a 3-hour time limit.
-Question types include multiple-choice, drag-and-drop (enhanced matching), hotspot, and animation/comic strip scenarios.
-There is one 10-minute break after question 75.
-You can take the exam online via PMI's OnVUE remote proctoring or in person at any Pearson VUE test center worldwide.
+The real CAPM exam is 150 questions — 135 scored and 15 unscored pretest questions you can't identify.
+You have a 3-hour time limit and one 10-minute break after question 75.
+Question types include multiple-choice, drag-and-drop, hotspot, and animation/comic strip scenarios.
+You can take it online via PMI's OnVUE proctoring or in person at any Pearson VUE test center.

-The 2026 CAPM exam fee is $225 for PMI members and $300 for non-members.
-PMI membership costs $139/year and includes free digital access to the PMBOK® Guide 7th Edition.
-Join PMI first, confirm your membership is active, then register for the exam to get the member rate.
+$225 for PMI members, $300 for non-members.
+PMI membership costs $139/year and gets you free digital access to the PMBOK® Guide 7th Edition — which you'll need anyway.
+Join first, confirm your membership is active, then register for the exam.
+Don't skip this step or you'll pay the full $300.

-Requirements: a secondary degree (high school diploma, GED, or global equivalent) and 23 hours of project management education completed before the exam.
-No work experience required — making CAPM the most accessible PMI certification for entry-level candidates and career changers.
-Education hours can come from PMI Authorized Training Partners, universities, employer-sponsored courses, or distance-learning providers.
+A secondary degree (high school diploma, GED, or equivalent) and 23 hours of project management education completed before you apply.
+That's it — no work experience required.
+The education hours can come from a PMI Authorized Training Partner, a university, an employer-sponsored course, or a quality online provider.
+Once you have those, you're eligible.

 Yes.
-You can take the CAPM exam online from home or your office using PMI's OnVUE remote proctoring system, or in person at any Pearson VUE test center worldwide.
-Online proctored candidates will see comic strip questions instead of animation videos to avoid audio issues.
+You can take it from home or your office using PMI's OnVUE remote proctoring system, or in person at any Pearson VUE test center worldwide.
+One heads-up: if you take it online, you'll see comic strip questions instead of animation videos — PMI does this to avoid audio issues with remote setups.
+Same content, different format.

-The 2026 CAPM ECO has four domains: Domain 1 — Project Management Fundamentals (36%): life cycles, planning, roles, ethics; Domain 2 — Predictive Methodologies (17%): WBS, CPM, cost/schedule variance; Domain 3 — Agile Frameworks (20%): Scrum, Kanban, XP, SAFe®; Domain 4 — Business Analysis (27%): requirements gathering, product roadmaps, traceability.
-Domains 1 and 4 together are 63% of your score.
+Domain 1 — Project Management Fundamentals (36%): life cycles, planning, roles, ethics; Domain 2 — Predictive Methodologies (17%): WBS, CPM, cost/schedule variance; Domain 3 — Agile Frameworks (20%): Scrum, Kanban, XP, SAFe®; Domain 4 — Business Analysis (27%): requirements gathering, product roadmaps, traceability.
+Domains 1 and 4 together are 63% of your score — this is where most people win or lose the exam.